Synchronization in minimal iterated function systems on compact manifolds: Introduction

 \section{Introduction}

-We consider iterated functions systems generated by a collection of diffeomorphisms on a compact manifold.
-Our focus will lie on the combination of two properties.
-First, the iterated functions systems are minimal, meaning that orbits of the semigroup are dense in the manifold.
-Second, we study the occurrence of synchronization for minimal iterated function systems, meaning that typically orbits converge to each other when iterated by the same sequence of diffeomorphisms.
-Iterated function systems are described by a skew product system over a shift operator.
-This puts the study of synchronization for iterated function systems into the larger perspective of generalized synchronization, which we introduce next.
+We consider iterated function systems generated by finitely many diffeomorphisms on a compact manifold.
+We thus consider compositions of diffeomorphisms $f_0,\ldots,f_k$ acting on a compact manifold $M$.
+For each iterate a diffeomorphism $f_i$ is picked independently with a given probability $p_i$.
+Our focus will lie on the combination of two properties: \begin{enumerate}[label=(\roman*)] \item the iterated function systems are minimal, meaning that for each point there is a sequence of diffeomorphisms that gives a dense orbit in the manifold; \item the iterated function systems displays synchronization, meaning that typically orbits converge to each other when iterated by the same sequence of diffeomorphisms. \end{enumerate} We moreover demand robustness where the properties persist under small perturbations of the generating diffeomorphisms